Mariam-Badeji/Data-Cleaning-in-Excel/README.md

 # Data-Cleaning-in-Excel
 ## Inroduction
 Data cleaning is a critical first step in the data analysis process.
 It involves identifying and correcting errors, inconsistencies, and inaccuracies within a dataset to ensure the quality and reliability of insights drawn from it.
 Common tasks include handling missing values, removing duplicates, fixing formatting issues, standardizing categories, and correcting data types.
 A clean dataset not only improves the accuracy of analysis but also lays the foundation for effective visualizations, modeling, and business decision-making.
 Below are some of the steps I took in making sure the "Employee" Dataset is ready for analysis.
-## Cleaning the “EMPLOYEE UNCLEAN” Dataset
+## Cleaning the “Employee Unclean” Dataset
 On getting the data, I loaded it into excel and looked through the data to gain some understanding of each column in the dataset.
 After which, I then converted the data to a table and then checked for duplicates for which there were none.
 I then loaded the data into Power Query and performed the following data cleaning process:
 1. Firstly, I checked to see if the data types for each column is correct and I changed the “Date employed” and “Date of birth” columns to date data type.
 I removed the empty cells the “Name” column
 2. Some columns had empty cells so I went on to fill them.
 I decided to fill up the empty cells in these columns because, the columns “StaffID” and “Name” were unique to each employee.
 So, a missing value in some of these columns could just be as a result of improper data entry.
 Some of these columns were: